Compute Finance is in early access.

 What is the CPI?

 The Compute Price Index ("CPI") is a public benchmark that tracks the cost of AI inference across major providers.
-It produces a single weighted reference price — the Standard Compute Unit ("SCU") — calculated from a basket of twelve models across four providers.
+It produces a single equal-weighted reference price — the Standard Compute Unit ("SCU") — calculated from a basket of 19 models across 9 providers.

 The Problem